verbal-autopsy-software/pyCrossVA/pycrossva/resources/mapping_configuration_files/readme.rst

   * The first row indicates that where the column 'Id10337' is equal to other in the input data, then 'DEL_ELSE' is true in the output data.

-  * The first row indicates that where the column 'Id10337' is equal to 'on_route_to_hospital_or_facility' in the input data, then DEL_ELSE is true in the output data.
+  * The second row indicates that where the column 'Id10337' is equal to 'on_route_to_hospital_or_facility' in the input data, then DEL_ELSE is true in the output data.